Maine EBT Deposit Schedule for 2025

 Staffing or Processing Backlogs

-Delays can also stem from internal processing backlogs at the Office for Family Independence.
-Significant understaffing and heavy caseloads for eligibility specialists can slow down the authorization and entry of benefits, pushing back the date your funds are issued.
+Delays can also stem from internal processing backlogs at the state agency.
+Chronic understaffing at the Office for Family Independence means heavy caseloads can slow down the authorization of benefits.
+This can push back issuance, altering the EBT deposit dates for many households.

 Do EBT Benefits Expire or Roll Over?

-To keep your account active, you must use your card at least once every nine consecutive months.
-Any transaction, including a purchase, cash withdrawal, or even a simple balance inquiry, will reset the nine-month clock.
-If an account has no activity for nine months, the state permanently removes the remaining funds.
+To keep the account active, you must use your card at least once every nine months.
+This requirement is unrelated to the Maine EBT payment schedule, as any transaction—a purchase, cash withdrawal, or even a balance inquiry—resets the clock for your Food Supplement benefits.

 Download the app